 The 1973 Faculty resolution on IAP states: "First, every department should establish for IAP a pattern of operation which makes its faculty accessible to students on the widest and most varied basis consistent with maintaining normal levels of research and outside professional activity.
 Second, every department should try to achieve an equitable distribution of academic responsibilities among its faculty during the nine-month period of each academic year, including IAP, and if inequities should arise, it should seek to correct them in succeeding years.
 It is up to each department to establish unambiguous internal policy practically conducive to these ends and to enunciate such policy clearly."

-Detailed information on participation in IAP and procedures for organizing activities are available from the Office of the Dean for Undergraduate Education.
+Detailed information on participation in IAP and procedures for organizing activities are available from the Office of the Vice Chancellor.